wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-network/virtual-networks-create-vnet-arm-ps.md

 <!-- not suitable for Mooncake -->

 <properties
-   pageTitle="Create a virtual network using PowerShell in ARM | Windows Azure" description="Learn how to create a virtual network using PowerShell in ARM | Resource Manager." services="virtual-network" documentationCenter=""
+   pageTitle="Create a virtual network using PowerShell in ARM | Azure" description="Learn how to create a virtual network using PowerShell in ARM | Resource Manager." services="virtual-network" documentationCenter=""